-- Generally thin on travel benefits.
+- Most cash back cards are thin on travel benefits.

-- Some cards place a cap on annual or even quarterly cash back earnings.
+- Some cards place a cap on annual, or even quarterly, cash back earnings.

 Point values fluctuate according to the kind of transaction involved.
 Some credit cards offer a fixed number of points for each purchase.
 Other credit cards change spending categories each month or quarter, delivering more points per dollar spent in some categories compared with others.